Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

   </div>
   <div style="flex:1 1 320px; min-width:280px; max-width:480px; text-align:center;">
     <img src="/assets/vla-0-smol/687474703a2f2f72656d69636164656e652e636f6d2f6173736574732f6769662f70757368745f646966667573696f6e2e676966.gif" alt="PushT demo" style="width:100%; height:auto; border-radius:4px;">
+    <p style="font-size: 0.9rem; color: #667; margin-top: 8px;"><em>Example of successful demonstration</em></p>
   </div>
 </div>

 We evaluate all models purely on success rate: the percentage of episodes where the T-block reaches the target pose within tolerance.
 Each evaluation runs 64 episodes and we report the success rate at the best checkpoint unless otherwise specified.

-For completeness and reproducibility, we provide the full set of hyperparameters and training details for every experiment in our public Weights & Biases workspace ([wandb](https://wandb.ai/sergeyskv/rlc_public?nw=nwusersergeyskv)).
+For completeness and reproducibility, we provide the full set of hyperparameters and training details for every experiment in our public Weights & Biases [workspace](https://wandb.ai/sergeyskv/rlc_public?nw=nwusersergeyskv).

 ### Learning Rate

 Learning rate is often treated as a hyperparameter to tune, but its importance for VLA fine-tuning was unclear.
 We tested four learning rates `5×10⁻⁶`, `1×10⁻⁵`, `5×10⁻⁵`, and `1×10⁻⁴`, keeping all other parameters constant (relative actions, no state, full model training).

 The results show that learning rate has a dramatic impact on performance.
 The two smallest learning rates (`5×10⁻⁶` and `1×10⁻⁵`) completely failed to learn, achieving 0% success rate throughout training.
-This suggests that [VLA-0](https://arxiv.org/abs/2510.13054)'s choice of `5×10⁻⁶` may have worked for their 100,000 training steps but is too conservative for our 30,000 step training regime.
+This suggests that VLA-0's choice of `5×10⁻⁶` may have worked for their 100,000 training steps but is too conservative for our 30,000 step training regime.

 At `5×10⁻⁵`, we observed the best performance with a final success rate of 57.8%.
 The highest learning rate (`1×10⁻⁴`) showed slightly worse performance, suggesting we may be approaching the upper bound of stable learning rates for this task.

 <div style="text-align: center;">
   <img src="assets/vla-0-smol/pusht_lr.png" alt="drawing" width="500"/>
 </div>
-<p style="text-align: center; font-size: 0.9rem; color: #667; margin-top: 10px;"><em>Figure 3: Impact of learning rate on the success rate in the PushT task.</em></p>
+<p style="text-align: center; font-size: 0.9rem; color: #667; margin-top: 10px;"><em>Impact of learning rate on the success rate in the PushT task.</em></p>

 ### Vision Encoder Freezing